South African Featured Artists

-Don’t miss the US debut of Color Me Africa,
+Don’t miss the Washington DC exhibition of

-an Exhibition of 14 South African Artists.
+14 emerging and career South African Artists.

 “I have a love for rich textured surfaces.
 My work is about layering textures, experiences and emotions.”